mohmedeprahem/dinamo-task/README.md

 ## Description

-This project is a e-commerce demo built using NestJS, providing essential functionalities for a e-commerce platform.
+This project is a demo e-commerce platform built using NestJS and MongoDB (Mongoose).
+It provides core functionalities commonly found in modern e-commerce applications, including user authentication, role-based authorization, product management, and cart operations.

+Key features include JWT-based authentication, the ability for users to apply as vendors, complete CRUD operations for products, and robust cart management.
+The project also integrates Swagger UI for API testing and documentation, enhancing ease of use for developers and testers.
+Additionally, security is improved through the use of environment variables for configuration.

-**Technologies**: NestJS, TypeScript, PostgreSQL and JWT.
+**Technologies**: NestJS, TypeScript, Mongodb and JWT.

 ## Feature

 1. Authentication & Authorization:

-Secure authentication using JWT tokens for both Sign Up and Login.
+   - Secure authentication using JWT tokens for both Sign Up and Login.
-Authorization implemented via Guards, ensuring role-based access for users and vendors.
+   - Authorization implemented via Guards, ensuring role-based access for users and vendors.

 2. User Management:

    - Apply as Vendor API: A user can transition their account to a vendor role while still maintaining user functionalities.
    - Users can log in and perform actions as both a vendor and a regular user.

 3. Product APIs:

    - Full CRUD operations for products: Create, ReadAll, ReadOne, Update, and Delete.
    - APIs provide seamless management of product inventory for vendors.

 4. Cart Management:

    - Users can Add and Remove products from their cart.
    - A dedicated API to Read the contents of the cart for easy tracking and checkout.

 5. Swagger UI Integration:

    - Integrated Swagger UI at http://localhost:3000/api for easy testing and exploration of the available APIs.

 6. Security Enhancements:

    - Environment variables (.env) are used to handle sensitive configurations securely.
 Although pushed to the repo for ease of use during testing, it demonstrates best practices for configurable setups.

 ## Documentation